 Audio quality is the factor we consider most important when selecting the best sound bar.
 However, there are other things to consider – such as connectivity options, a separate subwoofer and, of course, price – when making your final purchase decision.
 The sound bars we reviewed range from $300 to $700.

 Some sound bars come with a subwoofer.
-A subwoofer is a separate speaker with a large driver that boosts low-end sound quality.
+This separate speaker with a large driver boosts low-end sound quality.
 The subwoofer sits on the floor and reverberates low-end frequencies across the ground to help you not only hear, but also feel the bass.
 If you live in an apartment with people below you, you might not want to purchase a sound bar that includes an additional subwoofer as it might be too noisy.
-On the other hand, if you want to feel the large explosions or car crashes in your action movies, you might want to get a sound bar with a subwoofer.
+On the other hand, if you want to feel the large explosions or car crashes in your action movies, you probably want a sub.

 Our Verdict and Recommendations

 A standout product outside of our top three is the SONOS PLAYBAR.
 It ranks toward the back of our lineup but was one of the top performers in our sound quality testing.
 Even without the need for an external subwoofer, it provides excellent bass response and great dialogue clarity.
 The PLAYBAR takes some time to set up before use – a Wi-Fi connection and the smartphone app are required for use.
 It also has fewer connectivity ports than others – HDMI, aux and analog audio inputs are all missing.
-However, if sound quality is your main priority, the SONOS PLAYBAR had superior test results.
+However, if sound quality is your main priority, the SONOS PLAYBAR is a great option.